Luis Almagro: Foreign Minister of Uruguay

 Almagro's commitment to human rights extended to domestic affairs as demonstrated by the active role in the repeal of the 1986 Expiry Law, which granted amnesty for crimes and human rights abuses committed during the civic-military dictatorship between 1973 and 1985, and actively supported prosecutions for these crimes.

-A lawyer, Almagro was a member of the Executive Committee that drafted the groundbreaking legislation regulating the possession, growth, and distribution of marijuana in Uruguay in 2013.
+A lawyer, Almagro was a member of the executive committee that drafted the groundbreaking legislation regulating the possession, growth, and distribution of marijuana in Uruguay in 2013.
 Uruguay is the first country in the world to introduce legislation of its kind.
 He also represented Uruguay at the International Centre for Settlement of Investment Disputes (ICSID), in the suit brought by Philip Morris International against Uruguay for its anti-tobacco policies.
 After six years, ICSID ruled in favor of Uruguay.

 Also responsible for trade, Almagro also played a key role in expanding and diversifying Uruguay market access, raising exports each year of his term.
 A key focus was opening up non-traditional markets to Uruguayan exporters, including as securing access to key US markets for Uruguay's citrus fruit.

 A strong advocate for refugees, Almagro played an integral role in negotiating the transfer of a group of ex-detenidos (former detainees) from Guantanamo Bay detention camp to Uruguay.
 Almagro also led the process to welcome dozens of Syrian refugees to Uruguay, along with former President Mujica.
 For this they were listed among Foreign Policy magazine's top Global Thinkers for 2014.
 Almagro is one of only 10 decision-makers in the region to be awarded this international distinction.
 In 2018, Almagro was listed 4th in the ranking of top 100 leaders from multilateral organizations.

 Secretary General of the OAS

-Election
+Election to the OAS

 Almagro was elected Secretary General of the Organization of American States on March 18, 2015, earning the support of 33 of the 34 Members States, including one abstention.
 He officially took office on May 26, 2015.